Residents in Biloxi neighborhood see worst flooding in five years

 But this is the worst he’s seen in five years on his street, Lackland Drive, which is just west of Popp’s Ferry Road in Biloxi.
 The drainage system is overwhelmed.

 “When the rains really hard like this, the water gets up and it normally goes away within 30 minutes,” Stevenson said.
-“Today it’s been almost two hours.”
+“Today it has been almost two hours.”

 And he just wishes others had the patience that he has developed.